Azure-Samples/LUIS-DevOps-Template/docs/4-pipeline.md

       run: dotnet nlu compare -e $QUALITY_TEST_FILE -a F-results.json
   ```

-Finally, we upload the F measure results as a build artifact and also to Azure Storage:
+Finally, we upload the F-measure results as a build artifact and also to Azure Storage:

   ```yml
     - name: Archive Quality Test Results